hogofogo/Whales/README.md

 VGG16 pre-trained model is the first segment that detect low/higher level features.
 The top layers of the model are disabled and substituted with custom trainable layers, together representing model whaleModel.
 This model is applied individually to three data feeds: Anchor, Positive and Negative.
 As a result, an embedding is produced for each Anchor, Positive and Negative, which are subsequently fed into a whaleModel_fuse with a custom triplet_loss objective function.
 The objective function seeks to maximize the difference between Anchor minus Positive, and Anchor minus Negative, and trains the top layers of whaleModel accordingly.
 The goal is to teach the model to recognize pictures of the same whale vs different whale, and to provide an embedding sufficiently close to that of the stored embedding to recognize a specific whale.

-# Data cleaning
+## Data cleaning

 Data processing strategies:
 1. Create more data with available image, e.g. for unique whales with only 1 image create additional images by tilting, zooming in/out, etc.
 2. I decided to focus initially on the whales for which at least two images are available.
 This choice is due to the model choice.
 A success in building embedding based on the part of the set where multiple images are available would obviate the necessity to build more data.
-3. I will refocus on cleaning once the model has proved effective and will possibly just work on image pairing and maybe avoid doing image manipulations altogether.
+3. I will refocus on cleaning once the model has proved effective and will possibly just work on image pairing and maybe avoid doing image manipulations altogether or at least limit its scope dramatically.

-# Training
+## Training

 The model is currently being trained.
 The problem here is the speed: it takes ~5 hours to train one epoch, so it's a problem for a much bigger computing budget.